 Located at the galley, the Express 370 stove is a glass dual element cooktop which operates by AC current only.
-Therefore, the generator must be running or the shore power must be connected with load group 1 energized prior to use.
-When using your stove, release the four "pop-up" retainers to hold cooking containers in place.
+Therefore the generator must be running or the shore power must be connected with load group 1 energized prior to use.
+Your stove is equipped with an integrated shutoff switch that is activated when the stove lid is in the "closed" position.
 Please review the factory provided information in your owner's packet for instructions on safe and proper use of this unit.